DevCorvus/pigeon-club/README.md

 There are still a lot of problems and things that I would definitely do differently, but due to the nature of the project (just to learn) I prefer to keep it as it is and focus on new and interesting challenges.

-You can see some more information in the "About" section in the [Pigeon Club live demo](https://pigeonclub.herokuapp.com) by first clicking on the button with an exclamation mark located in the lower left corner of the website.
+You can see some more information in the "About" section.

 Now yes, thanks for reading! ❤️